prasea2018/oop-in-java/AdvanceNotes/13 Abstract Class.md

 * Imposing **rules that subclasses must follow**
 * Representing concepts that are **incomplete on their own**

-They **cannot be instantiated** because they are just �standards,� not fully implemented objects.
+They **cannot be instantiated** because they are just standards, not fully implemented objects.

 ---